jeffgrann/rackspaceCloudFiles/README.md

 <a id="TESTING"></a>
 Testing
 -------
 rackspaceCloudFiles uses Wakanda's implementation of [YUI Test](http://yuilibrary.com/yui/docs/test/).

 **WARNING:** The test code creates 5 rackspace containers in your account named "test1" through "test5" and deletes them.
 If you have any real containers with any of these names, please rename them before running the test or do not run the test.
 Otherwise they will be deleted.

+1. Copy the `testFiles` folder into your Wakanda project.
+This folder contains files to be uplodaded during the tests.
+2. Copy `testCases.js` into the `Modules` folder in your Wakanda project.
-1. In Wakanda Studio, open Modules/testCases.js in the CloudFiles project.
+3. In Wakanda Studio, open `Modules/testCases.js`.
-2. Enter your rackspace account information into the following three lines of code toward the top of the file:
+4. Enter your rackspace account information into the following three lines of code toward the top of the file:

     ```javascript